Skip to main content

 • Ensuring iterative learning routines in the project

-• Autonomy in the team to ensure the best possible self-organization
+• Autonomy within the team to ensure the best possible self-organization

-• Timeboxing Iterative status assessment of the project in short periods of time - best possible on functional systems
+• Timeboxing: Iterative status assessment of the project in short time intervals – ideally on functioning systems

 Mergers & Acquisitions